 If you are someone who likes to ‘colour-coordinate’ with the venue – come in whatsover pattern and styles your heart desires – you will fit right in.
 You might even disappear into the background.

-Let’s talk about the food.
+Let’s talk about the food at brunch.

 For this brunch – all food from their menu is served to table, to be shared.